 Our Albertville divorce lawyers are currently charging a low flat fee for cheap and easy uncontested divorces in Marshall County, Alabama.
 If you are not in complete agreement about all of your marital issues then we can still help you.
 However, without an agreement you have to file a contested divorce and the fees for this are much more expensive.
 Call us today for more information about filing for divorce in Albertville, Alabama.

 An uncontested divorce is where you pay our Albertville divorce lawyer a low flat fee and we prepare all of the paperwork necessary to obtain your divorce decree by agreement without the need for a hearing.
-That means you and your spouse must both be willing to sign and execute a settlement agreement and all other paperwork our divorce lawyers in Albertville prepare in order to get an uncontested divorce with no hearings or other court proceedings.
+That means you and your spouse must both be willing to sign and execute a settlement agreement and all other paperwork our divorce attorneys in Albertville prepare in order to get an uncontested divorce with no hearings or other court proceedings.

-Once both spouses have returned the signed and executed documents back to our office with the filing fee then our Albertville divorce attorney will file your case electronically.
+Once both spouses have returned the signed and executed documents back to our office with the filing fee then our Albertville divorce lawyer will file your case electronically.
 Once the uncontested divorce is filed in Marshall County then you will usually receive your divorce decree by email and mail about a month or two later.
 Since an agreement has been filed with the Court, the judge just has to look it over.
 As long as the judge approves it then you should not have to ever step foot in a Marshall County courtroom.

-Whether you need a divorce in Boaz, Arab, or anywhere else in Marshall County, give us a call to speak with our local divorce attorney.
+Whether you need a divorce lawyer in Cullman, Boaz, Arab, or anywhere else in and around Marshall County, give us a call to speak with our local divorce attorney in Albertville, Alabama.
 An actual attorney can usually call you back within an hour or two and do a phone consultation the same day.
-You can also set up an appointment to meet in one of our offices but we do charge a consultation fee to meet in person.
+You can also set up an appointment to meet in one of our offices but our Albertville divorce lawyer does charge a consultation fee to meet in person.

 All counties have their own local requirements for filing an uncontested divorce such as requiring certain language in the paperwork unique to that county or having certain procedural rules about how and when the documents should be signed or filed.
 This is why it is always important to have a local attorney prepare the paperwork, even in an uncontested divorce.
-Our Albertville divorce attorney regularly files divorces in Marshall County and will ensure that your paperwork has no issues and that you receive your decree as quickly and easily as possible.
+Our Albertville divorce attorney regularly files uncontested divorces in Dekalb County and Marshall County and will ensure that your paperwork has no issues and that you receive your decree as quickly and easily as possible.

 If both parties are not in agreement, then you cannot do a cheap and easy uncontested divorce.
 Any other way you file for divorce is called contested, since there is no agreement at the time of filing.
 In a contested divorce, you file a document called a Complaint asking for whatever relief you desire such as being awarded custody, the house, or other such marital property or debts.

-You can hire a local Albertville or Guntersville divorce attorney to do this for you or you can file it yourself.
+You can hire a local Albertville divorce attorney to do this for you or you can file it yourself.
 If you want us to represent you then, like most other divorce law firms, you will need to pay something called a retainer.
 This is where you pay a lump sum up front and the divorce attorney bills out of this hourly.
-That means the longer the case goes, the more hours that your attorney will charge for working.
+That means the longer the case goes, the more hours that your Albertville divorce attorney will charge for working.
 Once the divorce attorney has billed enough time and this retainer is emptied, then you would need to refill the retainer to have the attorney continue representing you in the case.

-Contested Divorce in Albertville
+Contested Divorce Attorneys in Albertville

 If it’s not an uncontested divorce, for divorce is called a contested divorce.
 This is where you file a divorce without any agreement being reached and have your spouse served with the Complaint.
 Once they are officially served, the spouse usually obtains an attorney and files a response.
 There are hearings set and the judge will ultimately decide your disagreements if the two of you cannot come to an agreement.